Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • removal of tumors.

-How you can prepare for this procedure, not everyone knows.
+Not everyone knows how to prepare for this procedure.
 The main goal is to cleanse the intestines.
 For this, enemas or special laxatives are used.
-In case of constipation, castor oil is additionally prescribed.
-An enema is performed when a bowel movement is delayed.
-To carry it out, you will need a mug of Esmarch and 1.5 liters of water.
+In case of constipation, it is additionally prescribed Castor oil.
+An enema is performed when defecation is delayed.
+To carry it out you will need an Esmarch mug and 1.5 liters of water.

-Within 2-3 days you need to follow a slag-free diet.
-It is forbidden to eat fresh vegetables, fruits, herbs, smoked meats, pickles, marinades, rye bread, chocolate, peanuts, chips, seeds, milk and coffee.
-On the evening before the procedure, it is required to clean the intestines.
-Used drugs such as Lavacol, Endofalk and Fortrans.
+For 2-3 days you need to adhere to a slag-free diet.
+It is prohibited to consume fresh vegetables, fruits, herbs, smoked meats, pickles, marinades, rye bread, chocolate, peanuts, chips, seeds, milk and coffee.
+The evening before the procedure, you need to cleanse your intestines.
+Drugs such as Lavacol, Endofalk and Fortrans are used.

 Colonoscopy is performed under local anesthesia.
 The procedure is less pleasant than FEGDS.
 A probe with a camera at the end is inserted into the rectum.
 The doctor examines all parts of the large intestine, starting with the rectum.
 The expansion of the intestine occurs due to the injection of air.
 This study lasts 20-30 minutes.
-The following complications are possible with an incorrectly performed colonoscopy:
+If a colonoscopy is performed incorrectly, the following complications are possible:

 • bleeding;